|2||Mariahu, Uttar Pradesh|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Navi Mumbai air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Navi Mumbai air is currently 1 times above the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app